xquery/temporal-uri-scheme/draft-ietf-temporal-uri-scheme.md

 dt:1985-04-12T23:20:50.52Z
 ~~~

-This RFC explicitly provides no definition of how such URI's might be
+This RFC intentionally provides no definition of how URI's might be
-parsed or compared by applications
-using them.
-For example, it is possible to define two URI's which
+parsed or compared by applications using them.
+For example, it is possible
-refer to the exact same point in
+to define two URI's which refer to the exact same point in time and it is
-time and it is left to consuming application (or some future
+left to consuming application (or some future specification) to define what
-specification) to define what that might
+that might 'mean'.
-'mean'.

 # IANA Considerations